indusur/YOUTUBE-DATA-HARVESTING-AND-WAREHOUSING-PROJECT/README.md

 **STORAGE OF DATA:**

-	Once the information is gained it all the store in MySql database.Migration of data  to a SQL database for efficient querying and analysis.
+   -Once the information is gained it all the store in MySql database.Migration of data  to a SQL database for efficient querying and analysis.
     Search and retrieval of data from the SQL database.Support for handling multiple YouTube channels and managing their data.

 **STREAMLIT DASHBOARD:**

-	The above mentioned all informations are to be described in the Streamlit Dashboard and its functionalities to provide a user friendly interactions to visulaize the data.
+    -The above mentioned all informations are to be described in the Streamlit Dashboard and its functionalities to provide a user friendly interactions to visulaize the data.